Bioactive Glass Implants: Breaking the mould of Sci-Art Collaborations.

 Bioactive Glass Facial Implant production gallery

 The partnership of Hartley and Thompson received a People Award from the Wellcome Trust to research casting techniques for the implants and to develop the Face Corsets as artworks.
-During the year long residency at The School of Dentistry and Maxillofacial Surgery at Guy’s Hospital, the partnership created implants for 13 patients referred to Dr Thompson which were all successfully implanted.
+During the year long project at The School of Dentistry and Maxillofacial Surgery at Guy’s Hospital, the partnership created implants for 13 patients referred to Dr Thompson which were all successfully implanted.
 In parallel, Face Corset designs were exhibited in The Wellcome Trust Exhibition 'Future Face' at The Science Museum London.
 The work courted considerable media coverage and the research was formally presented at the inaugural Body Modification conference ‘Changing Bodies, Changing Selves’ at Macquarie University, Sydney Australia, 2002.